NeTEx-CEN/NeTEx/README.md

  * Add __SubscriptionRenewalPolicy___ attribute with enumeration   values:
 	* _automatic_ - Renew automatcally at end of term.
 	* _manual_ - Renew on request.
-	* _automaticOnConfirmation_ - Confirm and enew automatically at end of subscription  term.
+	* _automaticOnConfirmation_ - Confirm and renew automatically at end of subscription  term.
 	* _none_ - No renewal allowed.
  * Add __SubscriptionTermEnumeration___ attribute with enumeration  values:
 	* _fixed_ - Subscription must be for a fixed term.